openharmony/docs/en/application-dev/reference/apis/js-apis-device-manager.md

 publishDeviceDiscovery(publishInfo: PublishInfo): void

 Publishes device information for discovery purposes.
-The publish process automatically stops when 2 minutes have elapsed.
+The publish process lasts 2 minutes.

 > **NOTE**<br>This API is deprecated since API version 11.
 There is no substitute API.